Quick Start

 |

-- For more information about the GSE edition, please refer to Deployment and Maintenance / Guance, TrueWatch Special Edition (GSE)
+- For details about the GSE Edition, refer to Deployment and Maintenance / DataFlux Func GSE Edition

-- If you need to download the old versions of DataFlux Func 1.x, 2.x, 3.x, 5.x, please refer to Change Log / Download Old Versions
+- To download legacy versions of DataFlux Func 1.x, 2.x, 3.x, 5.x, refer to Change Log / Download Legacy Versions

 0. Pre-reading Tips

-All shell commands mentioned in this article can be run directly under the root user, or with sudo for non-root users.
+All shell commands mentioned in this article can be run directly under the root user; for non-root users, add sudo.

-This article only provides the most common operational steps.
-For detailed installation and deployment, please refer to Deployment and Maintenance / Installation Deployment / Single Machine Deployment
+This article only provides the most common operation steps.
+For detailed installation and deployment, please refer to Deployment and Maintenance / Installation Deployment / Single-machine Deployment

 1. System Requirements

-Please ensure that the host or cloud server running DataFlux Func meets the following conditions:
+Please ensure that the host or cloud host running DataFlux Func meets the following conditions:

 - Memory capacity >= 4GB